The 7 Ways to Live Life is coming soon!

 “I’ve already made one,” she replied with a coy smile.
 Jon had pretended to be looking out the window, but he frowned.

-In the night, sitting around “the Commons” as Jon had named the shared sitting area, the six students shared ages and majors.
-Aiko was 19 and wanted to go into medicine.
+Aiko wanted to go into medicine.
 Despite the fact she was a vegetarian and an animal lover, she handled blood very well and enjoyed the thought of saving lives, perhaps in a third-world country where doctors like her would be well-needed.

-Spice was 18 and wanted to go into law or political science.
+Spice wanted to go into law or political science.
 She cared little of the world, but didn’t mind making a fortune pretending she did.

-That name stuck and in their first picture together, that Aiko insisted they take, the bags under their eyes and fake smiles notwithstanding, their arms were linked together in a crude hexagon.
+That name stuck and in their first picture together that Aiko insisted they take while waiting for the precious L.I.F.E. bags, their arms were linked together in a crude hexagon.

 Chapter 2: Arlington, Virginia.